hri-demos-uob/hhcd/scripts/logBOOK.md

 	any problems for picking the bricks.

 	added: Fri 16 Nov 06:48:04 GMT 2018

+* [ ] check where exactly to put the bricks
+	added: Fri 30 Nov 00:44:30 GMT 2018

 * [ ] create global variables in `detection.py` for